Biomechanics of the Evolutionary Arms Race

 Biomechanical Limits of the Head Horn

 The size of a male rhinoceros beetle’s head horn is related to success in intra-species competition between males.
 With a larger horn, it may generate greater prying force and have a range advantage over smaller-horned males when fencing.
-However, following the trend of all organisms that develop elaborate traits in competition for females, their horn cannot grow to an infinite size and will stop growing once it reaches a certain length.
+However, following the trend of all that develop elaborate traits in competition for females, their horn cannot grow to an infinite size and will stop growing once it reaches a certain length.
 Generally, an organism’s sexual trait will evolve to be increasingly exaggerated until survival costs outweigh reproductive benefits of further trait elaboration (McCullough, 2014).
 Contrary to this theory, previous studies of the rhinoceros beetle have shown that the growth of their head horn is not limited by cost-benefit equilibrium.
 For example, a large head horn does not affect the beetle’s maneuverability and speed in flight.
 What is it that limits further evolution of the head horn?
 To address this question, a study was conducted on the Japanese rhinoceros beetle, Trypoxylus Dichotomus, at the National Chi Nan University in central Taiwan.

 The hypothesis formulated stated that structural failure of the rhinoceros beetle’s oversized horn sets a mechanical limit on the maximum size a horn can grow.
 When male rhinoceros beetles fight at a sap site (Fig. 3), they must overcome their rival’s grasping force, which is their ability to hold onto the substrate.
 In the case of Trypoxylus, their forked horns are susceptible to vertical stress when prying their opponent off the substrate.
 Vigorous fighting can damage and scratch horns, but only in extreme cases where two males of equal size compete will their horns be subject to a maximum load (McCullough, 2014).
 For research purposes it is necessary that a “safety factor” is established.
 In the case of Trypoxylus horns, the safety factor is the ratio between force required to break the horn and the maximum force exerted on the horn.
 To mimic the loading regime experienced by Trypoxylus horns during a typical intraspecies fight, researchers dissected the head from cold-euthanized laboratory-raised males of varying head horn lengths and loaded them into a cantilever system, after which the sample horns were subjected to a vertical force.
 Imaging software was used to trace the horn’s digital photos and measure the second moment of area after force application, and a mechanical tester measured the maximum force supported by the horn before fracture.
 The maximum stress experienced within the horn cuticle—where the base of the horn is secured—was then estimated using classic beam theory.
 The individual horns safety factors were then calculated by the measured maximum breaking force divided by the estimated value of fighting force and compared with horn length (Fig. 4).